 At this point, our fifth group of 30 women has entered the program and about half of them have already delivered healthy babies.

 Our desire is to partner with foundations, businesses, and individuals committed to women’s health and empowerment, and to the prevention of orphaned infants.
 Please contact us today if you would like to be involved.

 Suggested Donation: $50

-The need for clean water is paramount throughout the Democratic Republic of the Congo., According to the UN less than 55 percent of people have access to clean drinking water in the DRC.
-Furthermore, the UN’s estimate of annual death toll due to unsafe drinking water is upwards of 2 million.
+The need for clean water is paramount throughout the Democratic Republic of the Congo.
+According to the United Nation, half of Congo’s 80 million people have no access to safe drinking water.
 Deaths are attributed to waterborne illness including cholera, typhoid, and dysentery.
-Sadly, children are the most likely to die of waterborne illness.
+At any given time, 1 in 5 children is sick with a deadly waterborne illness.

 Water Well Program

-A donation of $1,940 provides for the purchase and installation of a water well in Kamina.
+A donation of $1,940 provides for the purchase and installation of a water well.
 The name of your choice will be inscribed on the well’s plaque.